 TACKLE Racism in Grassroots Football

-Tackle Racism aims at combatting racism and xenophobia in football, by empowering directly coaches and managers of grassroots football to become agents of inclusion.
+Tackle Racism is an Erasmus+ project that aims to combat racism and xenophobia in football, by empowering coaches and managers of grassroots football to become agents of inclusion.

 Grant Agreement Number: 622561-EPP-1-2020-1-CY-SPO-SCP